-How to Register a Food Business in the UK
+How to Register a Food Business in the UK: Step-by-Step

 Registering your food business with your local authority is one of the most fundamental legal requirements for anyone selling, cooking, storing, handling, preparing, or distributing food in the UK.
 Under EC Regulation 852/2004 (retained in UK law post-Brexit), every food business establishment must be registered with the relevant local authority at least 28 days before it begins trading.
 This requirement applies regardless of the size of your operation - whether you are a large restaurant, a market stall, a home-based cake business, a food delivery service, or even a charity regularly providing food to the public.
 The only exceptions are primary production activities covered under separate regulations.